truenas/middleware/docs/userguide/freenas_sharing.rst

 **Mutual CHAP:** a superset of CHAP in that both ends of the communication authenticate to each other.

 **Initiator:** a client which has authorized access to the storage data on the FreeNAS® system.
-The client requires initiator software to connect to the iSCSI share.
+The client requires initiator software in order to initiate the connection to the iSCSI share.

 **Target:** a storage resource on the FreeNAS® system.
+Every target has a unique name known as an iSCSI Qualified Name (IQN).

+**Internet Storage Name Service (iSNS):** protocol for the automated discovery of iSCSI devices on a TCP/IP network.

 **Extent:** the storage unit to be shared.
 It can either be a file or a device.

+**Portal:** indicates which IP(s) and port(s) to listen on for connection requests.

 **LUN:** stands for Logical Unit Number and represents a logical SCSI device.
 An initiator negotiates with a target to establish connectivity to a LUN; the result is an iSCSI connection that emulates a connection to a SCSI hard disk.
 Initiators treat iSCSI LUNs the same way as they would a raw SCSI or IDE hard drive; rather than mounting remote directories, initiators format and directly manage filesystems on iSCSI LUNs.

-FreeNAS® supports multiple iSCSI drives.
 When configuring multiple iSCSI LUNs, create a new target for each LUN.
-Portal groups and initiator groups can be reused without any issue.
 Since iSCSI multiplexes a target with multiple LUNs over the same TCP connection, you will experience contention from TCP if there is more than one target per LUN.

+In FreeNAS® 9.3, iSCSI is built into the kernel.
+This version of iSCSI supports Microsoft Offloaded Data Transfer (ODX), meaning that file copies happen locally, rather than over the network.
+It also supports the following VAAI (vStorage APIs for Array Integration) primitives, where VAAI is VMware's API framework that enables certain storage tasks, such as thin provisioning, to be offloaded from the virtualization hardware to the storage array.

+* **unmap:** tells ZFS that the space created by deleted files should be freed.
+Without unmap, ZFS is unaware of freed space made using a virtualization technology such as VMware or Hyper-V.

+* **atomic test and set:** allows a virtual machine to only lock the part of the virtual machine it is using rather than locking the whole LUN, which would prevent other hosts from accessing the same LUN simultaneously.

+* **write same:** when allocating virtual machines with thick provisioning, the necessary write of zeroes is done locally, rather than over the network, so virtual machine creation is much quicker.

+* **xcopy:** similar to Microsoft ODX, copies happen locally rather than over the network.

+* **stun:** if a volume runs out of space, this feature pauses any running virtual machines so that the space issue can be fixed, instead of crashing with kernel panics.

+* **threshold warning:** the system reports an error when a configurable capacity is reached.
+In FreeNAS, this threshold can be configured both at the pool level (see Table 10.5a) and the device extent level (see Table 10.5f).

+* **LUN reporting:** the LUN reports that it is thin provisioned.

+To take advantage of these VAAI primitives, create a zvol using the instructions in :ref:`Create zvol` and use it to create a device extent, as described in
+:ref:`Extents`.

 In order to configure iSCSI: